numtide/software-consulting-documents/ICA.md

 and mutual consultation.

-L. The Parties agree that all provisions stipulated in letter F, G, H, I, J and K in this section shall survive the expiration or termination of this Agreement;
+L. The Parties agree that all provisions stipulated in letter F, G, H, I, J and K in this section shall survive up to 2 years after the expiration or termination of this Agreement;

 M. The Parties agree to exercising good faith and best efforts to adhere to all clauses stipulated in this section and Standard Conditions.